 The following sites are designed to help you with making an appropriate and successful application to University:

-Which?
-University – Designed to help students make more informed decisions about their higher education choices.
+- The Uni Guide – Formerly Which?
+University, this site is designed to help students make more informed decisions about their higher education choices.
 It’s free, independent and takes no advertising – and it’s brought to you by the people at Which?

 Looking at your career options, researching how you get there and what courses you would need to do, and then looking at the entry requirements for those courses will help to inform your course choices at college.
 Be aware that some degree courses have entry requirements that go beyond grades and subject choices, and include elements of work experience as well.

-The Russell Group represents 24 leading UK universities which are research led and offer an outstanding teaching and learning experience as well as unrivalled links with businesses and the public sector.
+The Russell Group represents 24 leading UK universities which are committed to maintaining the very best research, an outstanding teaching and learning experience and unrivalled links with business and the public sector.
 Students at Russell Group universities have outstanding opportunities to learn, develop, and realise their full potential in their future careers.

-The Government’s main website on student finance including a student finance calculator
+- Student Finance – The Government’s main website include a student finance calculator.

 Some universities and courses require students to sit an admissions test as part of the application process.

-UKCAT – The UK Clinical Aptitude Test (UKCAT) is used in the selection process by a consortium of UK University Medical and Dental Schools.
-The test helps universities to make more informed choices from amongst the many highly-qualified applicants who apply for their medical and dental degree programmes
+- UCAT – The University Clinical Aptitude Test (UCAT) is used in the selection process by a consortium of UK University Medical and Dental Schools.
+The test helps universities to make more informed choices from amongst the many highly-qualified applicants who apply for their medical and dental degree programme.

 Local University Sites